 The most decorated American on floor besides Raisman is Dominique Dawes, a four-time national champion on the event, and the 1996 Olympic bronze medalist.
 Dawes was well-known for her unique back-to-back tumbling passes to start her routine.
 (Watch Dominique Dawes on floor.)

 On the men's side, China's Zou Kai won Olympic gold in both 2008 and 2012, with very difficult tumbling that sometimes exhibits poor form.
 (Watch Zou Kai on floor).
+Japanese gymnast Kenzo Shirai won floor at 2013 worlds with more twists than anyone's ever done before -- including a quad twist at the end.
 Olympic all-around champion Kohei Uchimura won the 2012 Olympic silver medal on floor and was the 2011 world champ, with a different strategy: slightly less difficult tumbling, but impeccable form.
 (Watch Kohei Uchimura on floor.)

-Americans Jake Dalton and Steven Legendre are the top two current gymnasts on floor.
-Dalton was fifth at the 2012 Olympics, while Legendre was fifth at the 2011 worlds.
-Peter Kormann, who won a bronze in 1976, is the only American male to have medaled on floor.
+Jake Dalton and Steven Legendre are two of the top current American gymnasts on floor.
+Dalton won a silver at the 2013 worlds, while Legendre was fifth at both the 2011 and 2013 worlds.
+Peter Kormann, who won a bronze in 1976, is the only American male to have medaled on floor at the Olympics.

 A Floor Routine:

 Gymnasts must use the entire floor mat during their routine, but cannot step off the floor mat at any time, or a deduction is taken.